jacobdavidstern/fse-instructor/TESTING.md

 **Part 1.** Use `.git/info/exclude` to block nested `.gitignore` files from overriding config.
 Instead of fighting scattered `.gitignore` files, we placed global rules in `.git/info/exclude`.
-This file is local only and never committed, so while stable and effective, somewhat coarse.
+This file is local only and never committed, so while stable and effective, somewhat inflexible.

 ```
 /bootcamp/**
-/sandbox/**
 ```

 **Part 2.** Revise .gitignore to recurse from the repo root--needs more testing